Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 running ``circrna``, we can just put them to the corresponding folder.
 Please remember that the mapping function of ``circrna`` is basic one.

 Now, we can try to detect mutations.
-The procedures of comparing closed genome and query genome are similar, you just need to put Bam files, and fasta files to corresponding folders and set ``--bam_type``.
+The procedures of comparing closely related genome and query genome are similar, you just need to put Bam files, and fasta files to corresponding folders and set ``--bam_type``.

 First, we copy the bam files to ``BAMs_map_query_genomes``.